peuz-br/real-estate-website-capstone-project/README.md

 - **As a seller/agent, I want to create and manage my property listings so that I can effectively market properties to potential buyers/renters.**

-- Users can manage property listings through a dashboard

-- **As an admin, I want to approve or reject new property listings to ensure all content on the site meets our standards.**

--accept/reject property inquiries from sellers/agents and organize them accordingly.

 - **As a user, I want to securely log in and manage my profile so that my personal information is protected.**